samirettali/blog/content/writeups/hackthebox/book.md

 [here](https://tech.feedyourhead.at/content/details-of-a-logrotate-race-condition)
 really well.

-We will use it to write out mailicious payload to `/etc/bash_completion.d`, which contains some scripts that `bash` runs upon any login.
+We will use it to write out malicious payload to `/etc/bash_completion.d`, which contains some scripts that `bash` runs upon any login.

 Let's download and compile the `logrotten` exploit: